kiegroup/appformer/uberfire-docs/docs/security/workbenchAssets.md

 Imagine, for instance, we are developing a workbench screen annotated as  `@WorkbenchPerspective(identifier = "HomeForManagers")`.
 By default, assets are not protected unless permissions are added to the security policy.
 So, imagine now, we want to grant access only to individual perspectives:

 ```
-# Manager role only have access to the HomeForManagers perspective
+# Manager role only has access to the HomeForManagers perspective
 role.manager.permission.perspective.read=false
 role.manager.permission.perspective.read.HomeForManagers=true
 ```